mohammadzainabbas/MGMA-Lab/README.md

 #### 2.2.
 WormNet v3

 [WormNet]() provides a genes data in the form of a network.
-It's basically a network-assisted hypothesis-generating server for `C. elegans`.
-List of available gene datasets can be found [here](https://www.inetbio.org/wormnet/downloadnetwork.php).
+It's basically a network-assisted hypothesis-generating server for `Caenorhabditis elegans`.
+List of available datasets can be found [here](https://www.inetbio.org/wormnet/downloadnetwork.php).